gcwilliams/gcwilliams.github.io/_posts/2016-02-27-HK2-with-jersey.md

 }
 {% endhighlight %}

-or if the components are part of another project and you don't want to add a reference to the HK2 API package you can use a factory to populate the `ServiceLocator`
+or if the components are part of another project and you don't want to add a reference to the HK2 API package, you can use a factories to populate the `ServiceLocator`

 {% highlight java %}
 @Service